INSIDE: Roam the Gnome’s EPIC Guide to the Princess Diana Memorial Playground, a tribute to the story of Peter Pan & Neverland. Updated 2019.

 Scooters and Bikes: Yes

-This playground was last reviewed in August 2018.
+The Princess Diana playground Hyde Park was last reviewed in July 2019.

-Toadstool Rating (by the kids)- Princess Diana Playground Hyde Park
+Toadstool Rating (by the kids)- Princess Diana Playground Kensington Gardens

 When in London with kids, the Princess Diana Adventure Playground should be the Number One playground on your list.